-- (i) An insurer may exclude or restrict liability in the event of death caused by suicide within two years from the issue date of the policy in accordance with Section 3203(b)(1)(B).
-Section 54.6(c)(4) of Regulation 77. - (ii) The insurer shall pay the amount of the gross premiums charged on the policy less dividends paid in cash or used in the payment of premiums

-- thereon and less any indebtedness, including interest due and accrued.
+- (i) An insurer may exclude or restrict liability in the event of death caused by suicide within two years from the issue date of the policy in accordance with Section 3203(b)(1)(B). - (ii) The insurer shall pay the amount of the gross premiums charged on the policy less dividends paid and less any indebtedness, including interest due and accrued.
 Section 3203(b)(3). - (iii) Any suicide exclusion provision shall not include the words "while sane or insane."
 Section II.I.1 of Circular Letter No. 4 (1963). - (iv) The suicide exclusion may not begin again upon reinstatement.
-Section 3210 applies only to the incontestability provision. - (v) Regarding a policy issued as a result of a conversion option from term insurance, either provide in the policy that the suicide period does not start anew but is effective as of the date the original term policy was issued, or provide the form number, approval date and Department file number of the endorsement to be attached to the conversion policy stating that the suicide period will run from the date the original term policy was issued.
-Section II.H.6 of Circular Letter No. 4 (1963). - (vi) The policy may provide an exclusion for suicide within two years of the effective date of any increase in death benefits which results from an application of the owner subsequent to the policy issue date.
-Section 54.6(c)(4) of Regulation 77.
-It must be clearly stated that the suicide provision will only apply to the applied for amount. - (vii) Any policy issued as a result of a conversion from a group policy must indicate, either in the policy or by an endorsement, that the two-year suicide exclusion period does not start anew, but is effective as of the date of the original group coverage.
-Circular Letter No. 4 (1963) § II.H.6.
-See Section 3220(a)(6) for conversion from group to individual insurance.
+Section 3210 applies only to the incontestability provision. - (v) It must be clearly stated that the suicide provision will begin again only for "applied for" increases and will be applicable only to the "applied for" amount. - (vi) Regarding a policy issued as a result of a conversion option from term insurance, either provide in the policy that the suicide period does not start anew but is effective as of the date the original term policy was issued, or provide the form number, approval date and Department file number of the endorsement to be attached to the conversion policy stating that the suicide period will run from the date the original term policy was issued.
+Section II.H.6 of Circular Letter No. 4 (1963).
+See Section 3220(a)(6) for conversion from group to individual insurance. - (vii) Any policy issued as a result of a conversion from a group policy must indicate, either in the policy or by an endorsement, that the two-year suicide exclusion period does not start anew, but is effective as of the date of the original group coverage.
+Section II.H.6 of Circular Letter No. 4 (1963)